m2osw/sitter/conf/logger/README.md

-You can added additional logger settings in this sub-directory.
+You can change logger settings by adding files in this sub-directory.

-The files have tobe named
+The files have to be named:

     ??-logger.conf